BlueKeep Vulnerability - Patch, Don’t Delay.

-Cloud computing has added further complexity to maintaining a secure computing environment, however fundamentally authentication is a straightforward approach to improving security by adding an extra layer of protection over the top of your user name and password.
+Cloud computing has added further complexity to maintaining a secure computing environment, however fundamentally multi factor authentication is a straightforward approach to improving security by adding an extra layer of protection over the top of your user name and password.
 With authentication enabled, a user when signing in to something such as a web application will be prompted for their user name and password - classed as the first factor or “something they know” and thereafter must provide the second factor or “something they have” - a pin code generated by an authenticator which comes in a range of form factors.

 Kaon Security does not sell MFA solutions.
 Our Consultants however, have over several years provided a range of different entities with advice and assistance around deploying this security control.
 Contact us if you would like to set up a discussion to determine the most appropriate MFA options to suit your business requirements.